Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Experiments

 \subsection{Training Strategy}

-For transfer learning, as the network architectures of the ImageNet pre-trained models (VGG-16, DenseNet-121, and ResNet-50) were created for the image size of 224$\times$224, directly applying them to the target datasets of much smaller image sizes leads to insufficient spatial sizes (\eg, feature maps of size 1$\times$1) in the deeper layers and thus poor performance.
-Therefore, we enlarged the image size by four times in each dimension, \ie, 128$\times$128 for CIFAR-10 and 112$\times$112 for MNIST and Fashion-MNIST.
+For transfer learning, as the network architectures of the ImageNet pre-trained models were created for the image size of 224$\times$224, directly applying them to the target datasets of much smaller image sizes leads to insufficient spatial sizes (e.g., feature maps of size 1$\times$1) in the deeper layers and thus poor performance.
+Therefore, we enlarged the image sizes by four times in each dimension, i.e., 128$\times$128 for CIFAR-10 and 112$\times$112 for MNIST and Fashion-MNIST.
 Image augmentation was used to reduce overfitting, with $\pm$15\% of shifting in height and width for all datasets, random horizontal flipping for CIFAR-10 and Fashion-MNIST, and $\pm$15$^\circ$ of rotation for MNIST.
 Every image was zero-centered in intensity.
 Dropout with rate 0.5 was applied before the final fully connected layer.
-Stochastic gradient descent (SGD) with cosine annealing \cite{Conference:Loshchilov:ICLR2017:SGDR} was used as the learning rate scheduler without restarts, with the minimum and maximum learning rates as $10^{-4}$ and $10^{-1}$, respectively.
+Stochastic gradient descent (SGD) with cosine annealing \cite{Conference:Loshchilov:ICLR2017:SGDR} was used as the learning rate scheduler without restarts, with the maximum and minimum learning rates as $10^{-1}$ and $10^{-4}$, respectively.
 The SGD optimizer was used with momentum of 0.9 and a batch size of 128.
 There were 100 epochs for each training.
 All scaling factors were initialized to 0.5 and constrained to be non-negative.
-The same settings were applied to same-dataset pruning except that no dropout was used and the batch size became 64.

-When training models from scratch for same-dataset pruning, as the network architectures (VGG-14, DenseNet-BC-100, and ResNet-56) are tailored for CIFAR-10, the original image size was used.
-The same image augmentation and image preprocessing as transfer learning were applied.
-A weight decay of $10^{-4}$ was applied on the convolutional weights without dropout.
-SGD with momentum of 0.9 was used with warm restarts by cosine annealing, with the minimum and maximum learning rates as $10^{-4}$ and $10^{-1}$, respectively.
-There were 300 epochs for each training, and the learning rate scheduler restarted after 150 epochs with a batch size of 64.

 The implementation was in Keras with TensorFlow backend.
-Each experiment was performed on a NVIDIA Tesla V100 GPU with 16 GB memory.
+Each experiment was performed on an NVIDIA Tesla V100 GPU with 16 GB memory.